rwieruch/blog_robinwieruch_content/blog/react-usecallback-hook/index.md

 };
 ```

 Typing into the input field for adding an item to the list should only trigger a re-render for the App component, but not for its child components which don't care about this state change.
-Thus, React memo will be used to prevent the update of the child components:
+Thus, React memo will be used to prevent the child components from updating:

 ```javascript{1,10,12,22}
 const List = React.memo(({ list, onRemove }) => {